 During your working years, most estate planning attorneys recommend that you review your Will every three to five years; however, certain life events, such as marriage, relocation, and death of a fiduciary, call for a more immediate review.

-- Inheritance Planning for Blended Families - January 26, 2023
+- Inheritance Planning Solution for a Spendthrift Heir - September 7, 2023